michael-pixel-gif/Slot-machine/README.md

 you win or lose money based on the icons displayed, which are random.

 ## HOW TO PLAY
-1. You start with $1000 and gamble 200 each time (I plan to add a betting system)
+1. You start with $1000 and gamble a bet of your choice between 100 and 1000
 2. Press the "Spin!" button to spin the wheel
 3. If you get three in a row ex: 🐲🐲🐲
-4. If you dont get three in a row you lose 100$
+4. If you dont get three in a row you lose the amount you put in
-5. Note that every five spins you will win $200 to stay in the game
+5. Note that every five spins you will win $100 to stay in the game
 6. You lose when you run out of money and have to press "Play Again?" restart
 7. Have fun!